InfoAmazonia/jeo-plugin/docs/map-post.md

 ![Map Layers](img/map-layers.png)

 Clicking on the **Edit layers settings**, a popup will open.
 There, you can add, remove and rearrange layers, define their types and whether its legends will be shown on the map.
+Also, you can selec which specific interactions you want to work with this especific map by clicking on `Load interactions`.

 A legend can be of one of these types: